THE FOLLOWING CONSTITUTES THE TERMS AND CONDITIONS OF THIS CONTRACT.

 All locations are allocated in response to the exhibitor's frontage request.
 Standard outdoor location depths range between 16ft to 20ft.
-Requests for depths greater than 16ft. are subject to physical availability and may attract a rental surcharge.
+Requests for depths greater than 16ft. are subject to physical availability and may be subject to a surcharge.

 "Frontage" is defined as the linear measure of distance required by the exhibitor to present or display their product, service or information.
-Frontage must include consideration for all components including but not limited to; propane tanks, hitch assemblies, condiment stands, access door allowances, canopies, pop up tents, signs, ventilation awnings, etc.
+Frontage must include consideration for all components of the display including but not limited to; propane tanks, hitch assemblies, condiment stands, access door and swinging window allowances, canopies, pop up tents, signs, ventilation awnings, etc.

-Important note: stock trailers, storage trucks, mobile home trailers, etc. that are part of the exhibitor's contracted space equipment may be behind a row of booths and unable to be moved for the duration of the Fair.
+Important note: stock trailers, storage trucks, mobile home trailers, etc. that are part of the exhibitor's contracted space equipment will be unable to move for the duration of the Fair.

-Exhibitors are cautioned that failure to accurately report frontage will result in both a fee correction plus an additional 20% admin fee payable in cash prior to opening for business.
+Exhibitors are cautioned that failure to accurately report frontage will result in an additional $150 per non-reported footage, payable in cash prior to opening for business.
 In severe cases where a misrepresentation results in insufficient space existing to enter the concession line, the exhibitor may be placed in an alternate location or denied entry altogether without further notice or refund.

 The Fair features four major exhibitor areas;